 School Nurse

-She is at school for three hours every day - approximately 10:30am to 1:30pm.
+The nurse is at school for six hours every day - approximately 9:00 am - 3:00 pm.

 Children who are sick should not be in school.
 They should not be sent to school ill, with a fever, or rash for the nurse to diagnose.
 Diagnosed strep throat requires quarantine for 24 hours with return to school under treatment.